CRD - Custom Resource Definitions

 Supported Resource Types

-NeuVector supports two kinds of custom resource definitions.
-They are the NvSecurityRule and NvClusterSecurityRule.
-The difference among the two comes down to the boundary set by the definition of the scope.
+The difference between the NvSecurityRule and NvClusterSecurityRule is the boundary set by the definition of the scope.
 The NvSecurityRule resource is scoped at the namespace level, whereas the NvClusterSecurityRule is scoped at the cluster level.
-Either of the resource types can be configured in a yaml file and can be created during deployment, as shown in the deployment instructions and examples for NeuVector.
+The resource types can be configured in a yaml file and can be created during deployment, as shown in the deployment instructions and examples for NeuVector.

 The significance of the NvSecurityRule resource type with a scope of namespace lies in the enforcement of the configured domain of the target group, which must match the configured namespace in the NeuVector’s CRD security policy.
 This provides enforcement to prevent unwanted cross-namespace policy creation which affect a Target-Group policy rule.